 Finally, remember that losing control for one day–or even three– doesn’t mean you’ve totally lost it!
 You can easily just start over and get back on track.
 I so often see people get discouraged because they had one (or a few) bad days, and they throw in the towel because they think they messed up.
 You didn’t!
 Just start over.
 You can always start over, wherever you are.

 This plan will reduce bloating and cravings and increase energy and clarity.
-It’s also a “reset” for your digestive system, designed to ease constipation (if you have diarrhea, take this probiotic, 1 every hour, during the day).
+It’s also a “reset” for your digestive system, designed to ease constipation (if you have diarrhea, take this probiotic, 1 every other hour, during the day).
 Follow the one day plan with a plant-based diet (meaning the bulk of your meals should be vegetables of all kinds) that includes protein of some type (organic meat, eggs, or legumes) at each meal, and plenty of water and teas to rehydrate.
 Include fermented foods daily to support digestion and healthy gut flora (which also supports immune health).
 Or try a shot of this coconut water kefir daily.

 Game plan: on this day, you’ll be avoiding gluten and grains, dairy, sugar, alcohol, refined salt/packaged foods, cured meats.
 These foods encourage inflammation and water retention.
 Always use unrefined sea salt!
-You could also go vegan for the day and focus on veggies and legumes for protein, but legumes may cause even more bloating in some people.
+You could also go vegan for the day and focus on veggies and legumes for protein and my green detox soup, but legumes may cause even more bloating in some people.

 When you wake up, do 8-12 oz hot water with the juice of 1/2 lemon and pinch of cayenne.
 This is an excellent detoxing and alkalizing tonic to encourage bile flow that promotes a good poop and stimulates the liver.
 At the very least, drink a glass of room temp water upon waking to rehydrate.
-You can also do a hot cup of turmeric tea.
+You can also do a hot cup of turmeric tea with ginger.
 Green tea is a great option too.